Knicks bring Tom Thibodeau back to New York as new coach

 Terms of the deal were not disclosed.

 Thibodeau, 62, is 352-246 in eight seasons coaching Chicago and Minnesota.
 He was the Coach of the Year in 2011 in his first season with the Bulls, whom he led to 50 wins in three of his five seasons.

-The Knicks have had almost no success since Van Gundy resigned early in the 2001-02 season.
-New York has won just one playoff series since and just completed its seventh straight losing season.
+New York has won just one playoff series since Van Gundy resigned early in the 2001-02 season and just completed its seventh straight losing season.

 The Knicks fired David Fizdale 22 games into the season and finished under interim coach Mike Miller, going 21-45.
-New President Leon Rose then conducted a long search before tabbing Thibodeau to be the 13th different person to coach the Knicks since Van Gundy.
+Rose then conducted a long search before tabbing Thibodeau to be the 13th different person to coach the Knicks since Van Gundy.

-Thibodeau will try to bring back the defensive intensity that the Knicks were known for in the 1990s.
-His teams twice led the league in fewest points per game allowed in his eight seasons as head coach and ranked in the top 10 three other times.
+He will try to bring back the defensive intensity that the Knicks were known for in the 1990s.
+His teams twice led the league in fewest points per game allowed in his eight seasons as a head coach and ranked in the top 10 three other times.